Classic Controller

 The Classic Controller (クラシックコントローラ, Kurashikku Kontorōra) is a game controller produced by Nintendo for the Wii home video game console.
-While it later featured some compatibility with the Wii U console, the controller was ultimately succeeded by the Wii U Pro Controller.
-In April 2014, Nintendo discontinued production of both the Classic Controller and Classic Controller Pro.
+Taking inspiration from Nintendo's own SNES Controller, it was designed to facilitate traditional video game controls on a console that otherwise prioritized the Wii Remote's motion controls.
+It originally launched with the console in late 2006 and was the intended control option for the Wii's Virtual Console library.
+The Classic Controller Pro, a revamp inspired by the GameCube Controller, was later released in 2009.

-The Classic Controller is also compatible with the NES Classic Edition and Super NES Classic Edition.
+While both models were ultimately succeeded by the Wii U Pro Controller in 2012, they remained supported by key releases on the Wii U, including the Wii U's own Virtual Console library.
+Nintendo would later discontinue production of the Wii Classic Controller by April 2014, but the controller would prove to be compatible with both the NES Classic Edition and Super NES Classic Edition.

 History

 When the Wii Remote was first revealed in September 2005, Nintendo announced a controller "shell" which resembled a traditional game controller, often referred to as a "classic-style expansion controller."
 As described at the time, the Wii Remote would fit inside the shell, allowing gamers to play games using a traditional-style gamepad, while allowing use of the remote's motion sensing capability.
 According to Satoru Iwata, it would be meant for playing "the existing games, Virtual Console games, and multi-platform games."
 Early demos of the Wii's capabilities, showed two players competing in what appears to be Wii Sports with one player using a Classic Controller and another using two Wii Remotes, though this cross functionality was dropped.